 Do you know who is using your face?

 Faces are perfect examples of unique, universal, innate physical traits used in two types of biometric authentication.
 Facial recognition compares and analyzes facial contours to match an image of one face against other faces in an extensive database.
 Facial authentication, however, uses a person’s specific and unique biological facial characteristics to verify their identity, making it the superior option to protect financial assets and digital identities.
+Implementing a reliable, document-centric identity proofing solution is critical and minimizes biometric demographic bias.

 Face authentication or a biometric authentication fingerprint may be user-friendly, but neither method is as secure as you might think.
 Even though your prints and face are uniquely yours, they are also everywhere.
 Security cameras continually capture and store images of our faces; our fingerprints are on everything we've ever touched.
 The ease with which a fraudster can steal these images, or photograph our fingerprints from a restaurant glass, directly impacts the reliability any biometric authentication system.
 But when combined with another secure layer of authentication, like ID document verification, the process becomes much more secure.